 So to choose the music you must know the length required, but also you need the right kind of music.
 Playford dances and many traditional dances (such as Morpeth Rant) have their own tune.
 Some bands play the one tune throughout; others start with the original tune, go on to one or more other tunes, and usually get back to the original tune for at least the last time through.
 When there's no standard tune for a dance, you or the band will have to choose one.
 If you're using recorded music, try out various tracks and dance to them on your own.
 Not all 32-bar reels are the same: they may have a different speed or a different “feel”.
 Some callers use Scottish recordings for English or American dances, and I don't agree with that.
 If it starts with a chord, it has a very regular precise rhythm, it changes tunes every 32 bars, it's accordion-led and has drums, it's almost certainly a Scottish band.
 They tend to be slightly slower than English recordings: dance speed is slower than walk speed.
 Callers feel safe with these recordings — they have very definite 4- and 8-bar phrases, a different tune each time (often in a different key) — callers know where they are.
 But to me it's the wrong sound for the dance they're using it for.
 American-style music is often fiddle-led, and is much more flexible.
 Use this for squares and contras.
 English music is not so easily defined.
 By changing the music, or the speed, you can change the whole character of the dance.
 I once danced Pat Shaw's “Waters of Holland” twice during a Day of Dance, at very different speeds — and it was like two different dances.
 I didn't feel that one was right and the other was wrong, but it certainly affected the way people experienced the dance.

 Jig or reel?
 A reel is flatter, and better for walking.
 A jig is bouncier, and better for dancing — think of the phrase “jigging around”.
 (If you still can't tell which is which, just remember that “JIG” has three letters and “REEL” has four — but don't try to generalise this rule!)
 If you want to persuade your crowd not to plod through everything, try some jigs.
 English callers normally use reels for American Squares, though traditional American callers will happily use jigs.
-There's also a distinction between single jigs (“Off she goes”, also known as “Humpty Dumpty”) and double jigs (“Irish Washerwoman”) — single jigs are better for galloping.
+There's also a distinction between single jigs (“Off She Goes”, also known as “Humpty Dumpty”) and double jigs (“Irish Washerwoman”) — single jigs are better for galloping.

 Some callers find it difficult to tell whether a tune is a reel or a jig, so here's a test for you: a well-known tune which uses both.
 Do you know which is which by listening to it?
 Another way of thinking about it: If you can fit the words “Humpty Dumpty” to it, it's a single jig.
-If you can fit the words “Nellie the Elephant”, it,s a single jig.
+If you can fit the words “Nellie the Elephant”, it's a double jig.
 And if you can fit the words “Twinkle twinkle little star” it's a reel.

 If you know the name of a tune which fits the dance well, tell the band.
 Even if they don't have that tune in their repertoire, they can probably think of something similar that they do play.
 Or sing them a snatch of the sort of tune you want, and again it should give them ideas.
 Or at least give them some idea of the style of music you want: “a bouncy jig”; “a smooth jig”; “a driving American reel”.